warp-contracts/academy/warp-academy-docs/docs/syncer/services/bundler.md

 ## Notifications

-If the data item is small enough (<7900B) it fits into the notification and gets sent to bundlr.network immediately.
+If the DataItem is under 7900B, it fits into the notification, and it's immediately sent to bundlr.network.
-If it's bigger only is id is sent in the notification, and the data item is fetched from the database.
+For larger DataItems, only the DataItem’s ID is relayed, with the actual data retrieved from the database.
-Bundler detects that it has too many data items to send and then it temporarily pauses Postgres notifications.
-It starts them again after it makes room in the input queue.
+During high traffic, if the Bundler module identifies an overflow of DataItems, it temporarily pauses Postgres notifications and resumes once there's sufficient space in the input queue.

 ## Polling

-Data items that don't get sent through a notification are handled by the polling mechanism.
-It periodically asks for unhandled data items and tries to send them to bundlr.netowrk.
+DataItems that don't get sent through a notification are handled by the polling mechanism.
+It periodically asks for unhandled DataItems and tries to send them to bundlr.netowrk.
-Our system automatically scalles polling Bundlers in order to handle any traffic.
+Our system dynamically scales Bundlers to accommodate any traffic volume.

 ## Handling errors

-Bundler handles retrying if sending a data item failed.
-It has a backoff mechanism in case it's a temporar error, but data items are also resent by the polling mechanism.
+Bundler automatically retries if a DataItem transmission fails.
+It employs a backoff strategy for temporary errors, but the polling mechanism also resends DataItems.

 ## Run